david-yost/BookNotes/the-simple-path-to-wealth.md

 - Toughen up, ignore the noise, ride out the storm, and continue adding to your investments.
 - Be emotionally and intellectually prepared for these market dives.
 - There's a major market crash coming, and there will be another after that.

+### Chapter 7 - The Market Always Goes Up
+- The author shares his own story of losing his nerve and selling in the Black Monday crash of '87 when it was practically bottomed out.
+- Buying out and realizing those losses meant that buying back into the market when it started to rise exacted a heavy price.
+- Through disaster after disaster, the market continues it's long wild right relentlessly up and to the right.

+**Two basic reasons that the market always goes up**
+1. The market is self cleansing - That is to say that companies rise and fall.
+Previously successful companies may some day be replaced by a new rising star.
+It's important to note that this only works for broad based index funds.
+When "professional management" tries to beat the system there is no guarantee that those attempts will be successful.
+2. Owning stock is owning a part of living, breathing, dynamic companies, each striving to succeed - Owning stock is literally owning a piece of all of those companies that are trying so desperately to succeed.
+In broad based index funds, as mentioned in point one, some companies will rise and some will fall, but ultimately will always trend upwards.

+### Chapter 8 - Why Most People Lose Money In The Market
+1. We think we can time the market.
+Pulling your money out when the market is high and buying when it is low seems appealing but it's almost impossible to do this accurately and with any regularity.
+2. We believe that we can pick individual stocks.
+It's a great rush when you're right as well as incredibly addicting, but being able to beat the index year after year, even by a small margin, is incredible difficult.
+3. We Believe we can pick winning mutual fund managers.
+Around 7% of mutual funds will fail each year, and of those that do survive only around 17% will outperform their benchmarks which means that most are likely to do worse than indexed funds.
+4. We focus on the foam.
+In the analogy of a beer poured into a dark mug in another room, you don't know how much is beer and how much is foam when put in front of you.
+The beer is the actual operating business of which we can own a part in the market and the foam is the volatile moment to moment rise and fall of particular companies.
+The foam is distracting, and while it may have an impact on the moment it's better to focus on the long term view of the market.